notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[Duke25conspiracyThryCureAI|Duke25: Finally, something is puncturing conspiracy theories]]
 - [[Costello24durablyReduceConspiracyWithAI|Costello24: Durably reducing conspiracy beliefs through dialogues with AI]]
 - [[Frankfurt86onBullshitEssay|Frankfurt86: On bullshit]]
+- Disaster of not doing so: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 ## How specifically does Trump sound like an honest, real person?
 - non-politically correct, says what they're thinking but others are afraid to say it?
 - just says what they already think?
 He's not persuading but got in front of their parade?